perfectra1n/volsync/docs/usage/kopia/index.rst

 **Important Notes:**

-- ``repositoryPVC`` is only available for ReplicationSource, not ReplicationDestination
+- ``moverVolumes`` for filesystem repositories is only available for ReplicationSource, not ReplicationDestination
+- The ``repositoryPVC`` field was deprecated and removed in v0.11.0 - use ``moverVolumes`` instead
 - Both ``AWS_*`` and ``KOPIA_*`` environment variables are supported for backends
 - Compression is set at repository creation and cannot be changed afterward